lachrist/aran/README.md

 });
 ```

-2. Node requires if `main` is defined; the bundled instrumented program is streamed into `stdout`.
+2. If `main` is defined, node requires: the bundled instrumented program is streamed into `stdout`.

 ```javascript
 var fs = require('fs');